gvalkov/gifblender/README.md

 gifblender
 ==========

-*gifblender* blends the frames of animated gifs and other image sequences.
+*gifblender* blends the frames of animated gifs or other image sequences.

 Usage